lfph/sig-contributor-experience/blueprint.md

 ## Purpose

 This Contributor Guide Blueprint is a collection of best practices.
-Its purpose is to inspire Contributors when they write the Contributor Guides for their projects.
-The inspiration for this Guide came primarily from the Contributor Guides of the CNCF.
+Its purpose is to inspire Contributors when they write the Contributor Guides for their particular project.
+The inspiration for this Guide came primarily from the [Contributor Guides](https://github.com/cncf/contribute) of the [CNCF](https://www.cncf.io).

 ### How to Use